 Erhebliches Aufsehen im Ausland erregte die Recherche von TE-Autoren zu den Angriffen der Befreiungsfront Tigray auf Eritreer in Gießen und in anderen Ländern.
 Wegen vielfacher Anfragen haben wir den Beitrag von Alfred Schlicht ins Englische übersetzt.

 When riots took place around Eritrean cultural festivals in the Hessian town of Gießen in early July, and in the Swedish capital Stockholm in early August, this was often portrayed – also in the media – as a conflict between supporters of the Eritrean leadership and opposition members critical of the government in Asmara.
 In fact, the situation is much more complicated.
+President Isayas Afewerki has ruled Eritrea with a heavy hand for more than 30 years – and there has been opposition to him among Eritreans for longer.
+Eritrea festivals have been held all over the world for almost four decades.
+But there has never been violence around these Eritrea festivals, which are said to be linked to the regime in Asmara.

 African conflicts on our streets